-After evaluating proposals from 50 applicant organizations, we Abarcans voted to select Consejo Renal de Puerto Rico (Puerto Rico Renal Council), Ciencia Puerto Rico (Science Puerto Rico), Hogar Albergue para Niños Jesús de Nazareth (Jesus of Nazareth Shelter and Home for Children) and Hogar Infantil Jesús Nazareno (Nazarene Jesus Children’s Home) as beneficiaries of the program, which will allow the organizations to carry out projects to improve the health and wellbeing of the people they serve in Puerto Rico.
+After evaluating proposals from 50 applicant organizations, we voted to select Consejo Renal de Puerto Rico (Puerto Rico Renal Council), Ciencia Puerto Rico (Science Puerto Rico), Hogar Albergue para Niños Jesús de Nazareth (Jesus of Nazareth Shelter and Home for Children) in Mayagüez and Hogar Infantil Jesús Nazareno (Nazarene Jesus Children’s Home) in Isabela, as beneficiaries of the program.

 “At Abarca we are continuously challenging ourselves to do things differently and this program is no exception.
 These four organizations share our commitment to find a better way to deliver healthcare to communities and I believe we will do so together,” said Jason Borschow, President and CEO of Abarca.

-We at Abarca are excited to collaborate with Ciencia Puerto Rico in their “Seeds of Success” initiative, a program that will give 100 high school girls the opportunity to explore STEM careers along with “Borinqueñas,” women with distinguished careers in science, technology, math and health.
+We are excited to collaborate with Ciencia PR in their “Seeds of Success” initiative, a program that will give 100 high school girls the opportunity to explore STEM careers along with “Borinqueñas,” women with distinguished careers in science, technology, math and health.
 Through workshops and a scientific divulgation project they must conduct with a mentor, the girls will explore STEM and health disciplines, practice their leadership skills and help positively impact another 3,000 girls throughout the island.

-With Consejo Renal de Puerto Rico, Abarcans will support the update of an electronic platform that allows clinical laboratories throughout the island to be interconnected so they can report renal function data obtained from the Glomerular Filtration index, as well as add a function to generate maps with the registered data for the benefit of epidemiology reports.
+With Consejo Renal de PR, Abarcans will support the update of an electronic platform that allows clinical laboratories to be interconnected so they can report renal function data obtained from the Glomerular Filtration index, as well as add a function to generate maps with the registered data for the benefit of epidemiology reports.

-Through the Better Care Community Program, which was designed and will be managed entirely by all of us at Abarca, the four organizations will receive funding and consistent volunteer support during the next three years.
+Through the BCCP, which was designed and will be managed entirely by all of us at Abarca, the four organizations will receive funding and consistent volunteer support during the next three years.
 Our choosing of the organizations was based on their potential impact on the community, their alignment with our fundamental values, and the volunteering opportunities presented for Abarcans.